cestari-lab/MGF-seq/README.md

 Code for analysis of multigene family sequence from Trypanosoma cruzi using nanopore data

-**MGFseq Complete Pipeline: Mapping, Counting, Normalization, and Differential Expression Analysis** This repository contains a comprehensive pipeline for processing MGFseq (Multigene Family Sequencing) data.
+**MGFseq Complete Pipeline: Mapping, Counting, Normalization, and Differential Expression Analysis** This repository contains a comprehensive pipeline for processing MGFseq (_Trypanosoma cruzi_ Multigene Family protein Sequencing) data.
 The pipeline includes steps for read mapping, BAM file processing, feature counting, normalization, and differential expression analysis.
 It is designed to handle high-throughput sequencing data efficiently and produce normalized counts and differential expression results for downstream analysis.

 **Features:**